albertoadami/aws-certified-developer-notes/NOTES.md

 * ***Workers:*** they receive a taks and take action on it.

 The Worker can be for example an EC2 instance or also a physical person, but for support human interaction you need to build an entire application on it.

+## AWS Step Function <a name="step"></a>
+***AWS Step Function*** is a fully managed service to coordinate components of your applications through individual steps.
+It provides visual workflows and tools that help you to coordiante componenets of your distributed applications.

+Step Functions provides the following components:
+* ***Tasks:*** when you need to do something in your step function;
+* ***Step Machines:*** main concept of step function.
+It represents the step function UI defined using JSON.

+Each different state can have a different type.
+A ***Task*** can be an activity or a Lambda function.
+An activity is a program that takes some input and responds using step Functions API actions.
+The Lambda function can be easily integrated with steps functions.
+Each state inside a state machine makes decisions based on input, performs actions and passes output to other states.

+## Api Gateway <a name="api"></a>
+***Api Gateway*** is a fully managed service that allows you to create and manage your own APIs for your application.
+It acts like a "front-door" for your application.
+It allows you to deploy your APIs to a different environment and each environment can have different configurations.

+With Api Gateway you can create and work on multiple versions of an API, you can also rollback to some previous version.
+You can configure also a max request allowed before throttling.

+***Api Gateway Resources*** are logical entities that can be accessed via resource path.
+They are used to expose resources.
+When create a new resource you can also enable the CORS feature.
+Each Resource has an http method associated with it, we can associate the resource and method with a Lambda function, or an http call to get the response.

+***Deployments*** are snapshot of the APIs resources and methods and must be associated with a stage in order to make the APIs available.

+Api Gateway will cache API responses so that duplicate API requests do not have to hit your backend.
+You can also configure a TTL for your API responses.
+We can enable CloudWatch to monitor Api Gateway activity and usage, also the metrics can be monitored.

+## CloudWatch <a name="cloudwatch"></a>
+***CloudWatch*** is an AWS service used to monitor other AWS services like EC2, S3 and ELB.
+You can monitor your environment by configure ***metrics***, which are specific to each AWS service or resource.
+There are two kinds of monitoring:
+* ***Basic:*** data available in 5 minute periods;
+* ***Detailed:*** data available in 1 minute periods.

+You can use CloudWatch Alarms to trigger alerts or some other AWS service integration, auto-scaling is performed using CloudWatch Alarms for example.
+You can also see the logs of various services if configured correcly.

+## CloudFormation <a name="cloudformation"></a>
+***CloudFormation*** allows you to turn infrastructure into code.
+You can describe your application infrastructure using JSON or YAML.
+You can use the template to deploy copies of the architecture to other AWS regions and also other AWS accounts.

+You can use the CloudFormation service to deploy the ***CloudFormation Template*** inside a ***CloudFormation Stack***.
+The Stacks are collection of AWS resources that you can manage toghether as one unit.
+You can manage the template in a repository to see all the history and to rollback to some previous version.

+CloudFormation supports a variety of AWS resources.
+Resource type identifiers follow the format of `AWS::product-name::data-type-name`, for example `AWS::EC2::Instance`.
+Each resource has also its own properties, you can also use ***Resource Attributes*** to control additional relationships and behaviours of your resources (`DependsOn` for example).

+With CloudFormation you can create, update or delete a group of AWS resources by creating, updating or deleting a corresponding stack.
+You can create separate stacks to isolate logically parts of your applications.
+If some resource cannot be created, CloudFront will rollback the Stack and automatically delete any resources that were created.

+***CloudFormation Intrinsic Functions*** are provided by CloudFormation to help manage your stacks.
+You can use these functions to assign values to different CloudFormation properties that are only available at or after runtime.
+For example `Fn::GetAtt[InstanceName, Prop]` return the value of an attribute from a resource, it can be used to get the name or ARN of other resources for example.